Avalanche Sharks

-Avalanche Sharks is a 2014 Canadian made-for-television horror film directed by Scott Wheeler and written by Keith Shaw.
+Avalanche Sharks is a 2014 Canadian made-for-television horror film directed by Scott Wheeler and written by Taj Nagaoka.
 The film stars Kate Nauta, Emily Addison, Alexander Mendeluk, Mika Brooks, and Jack Cullison.

 Plot

 In a small town alongside a mountain, spring break is approaching.
 One of the residents, Wade, attempts to search for his brother, Shredder who went missing along with his friend, Hucker, while skiing on the mountain.
 On the night after his brother's disappearance, he and his girlfriend Madison attempt to get ski patrolman Dale to send out a search and rescue party, although to no avail.
 An old man named Duffy soon appears at the party, and exclaims that they're all going to die, claiming to have seen sharks in the snow earlier, although Dale gets rid of him.
 Minutes later, a teenager named Ross heads into the woods, and is killed by a shark.

 The next day, Wade and Madison go onto the mountain to search for the missing persons, while Ross' cousin Carol also goes onto the mountain with a teenager named Randy to search for him.
 After witnessing his girlfriend Barb being eaten by a shark, a young man named Mike runs off, and meets Wade and Madison.
 The group attempts to get back to town, although Mike is killed by the sharks in the process.
 Carol and Randy fail to find Ross, but discover his goggles and head back to town.
 Meanwhile, Adam, the local sheriff, arrests Duffy after he claims that one of his sled dogs was eaten by a shark.

 Adam's wife, Diana, soon arrives at his station, where she reveals that she has seen the sharks before, when she was young.
 She also explains that the sharks were created when an ancient Native American chief created a series of supernatural totems to protect the mountain after a group of mining settlements killed the rest of the Native Americans on the mountain during the gold rush.
 She deduces that the totems have been disturbed.